 But just because you can’t solve the problem doesn’t mean you can’t be part of the solution.

-Daphne Caruana Galizia was right to point out that there is a huge black market in Malta, fuelling most of this violence.
+There is a huge black market in Malta, fuelling most of this violence.
 In 2015 alone, prostitution and illicit drugs accounted for €24 million, according to official NSO figures.
 Who knows what the real figure is?

 And what if we add smuggling to the list?
 Human trafficking, diesel smuggling, contraband of every kind…